crpalmer/pi-setup/README.txt

 sudo dd if=/tmp/2016-05-27-raspbian-jessie-lite.img of=/dev/sdi bs=1M

-remove the sdcard and then reinsert it to get it to remount the partition(s)
+remove the sdcard and then reinsert it:

+mkdir -p /tmp/mnt
+sudo mount /dev/sdi1 /tmp/mnt
-sudo touch /media/crpalmer/boot/ssh
+sudo touch /tmp/mnt/ssh
-eject the sdcard
+sudo umount /dev/sdi1

 Insert the sdcard and boot up the pi with ethernet attached and then: